Commonly Seen Species

 The West Texas Hummingbird Feeder Cam is sponsored by Perky-Pet®.

-The West Texas Hummingbird Feeder Cam is nestled in the mountains outside Fort Davis, Texas, at an elevation of over 6200 feet.
-This site hosts a total of 24 Perky Pet Grand Master hummingbird feeders, and during peak migration can attract hundreds of hummingbirds from a dozen species that are migrating through the arid mountains.
+The West Texas Hummingbird Feeder Cam is nestled in the mountains outside Fort Davis, Texas, at an elevation of over 5800 feet.
+This site hosts over 30 feeders, many of them Perky Pet Grand Master hummingbird feeders, and during peak migration can attract hundreds of hummingbirds from a dozen species that are migrating through the arid mountains.
 (Check the “Species Info” tab for more information on the hummingbird species.)

 Thanks to West Texas Avian Research for their enthusiasm and support for hosting the camera at this remote research site.